thehimel/capstone_agency/README.md

 ```bash
 heroku config --app appname
 ```
-> Note down the variables and include them in the setup.sh to use these databases while running the app locally.
+> Note down the db variables and include them in the setup.sh.

 * Initialize git in the project directory
 ```bash